IPSC “Super Sunday” Monthly Competition

 Book into our Introduction to Handguns course and you can experience the fun of handgun target shooting for yourself!

-Our facilities include five approved pistol ranges for air, rimfire and centrefire pistols.
+Our facilities include six approved pistol ranges for air, rimfire and centrefire pistols.
 This allows for numerous types of pistol shooting events at distances from 7 metres to 50 metres.

-Competitions are run on a weekly basis and include ISSF 25 metre, 25m Service Match, 50m Service Match, 25m Center Fire Pistol, 25m Center Fire Pistol Rapid Fire and IPSC.
+Competitions are run on a weekly basis and include ISSF 25 metre, 25m Service Match, 50m Service Match, 25m Center Fire Pistol, 25m Center Fire Pistol Rapid Fire, modified “3-Gun” and both weekly and monthly in IPSC.

 Club members have free access to over sixty club owned pistols in various calibers, which can be used for practice or competition.
 Both rim-fire and center-fire pistols up to .45 caliber may be used on the ranges, so long as the power factor does not exceed 180,000 (Projectile Weight in Grains x Velocity in feet/second).